Daily riddle: A five-pointed star in green adorns a solid red background. Which North Afric...

 Interestingly, the Philippine flag is the only national flag in the world that is flown differently in times of peace and war.
 In peacetime, the blue stripe is on top; in wartime, the red stripe is displayed on top.

-Evolution and Specifications of the Philippine Flag
+Evolution and specifications of the Philippine flag

 The flag's design has remained largely consistent, but there have been some changes and specifications: